 The Scranton Jazz Festival began in 2005 at the Hanlon’s Grove Amphitheatre at Nay Aug Park, Scranton, Pa.
 After a major snowstorm damaged the facility in 2007, the festival’s organizers moved the event to its present home at the historic Radisson Lackawanna Station Hotel in downtown Scranton where it has become a permanent fixture on the northeastern Pa. arts and culture scene.
 Presented in August for a three day weekend, the festival has attracted some of the finest international, national, and regional jazz/blues and world beat artists to showcase their world class talent.
 Combined with an outstanding staff of artisans, technicians, administrators and volunteers, the SJF literally transforms downtown Scranton in to a vibrant three days of high quality entertainment that has attracted thousands over the years.
 As a result not only has the festival been a high quality musical event, but it has also had a positive effect on the Scranton region’s economy.
 Scranton has had a rich history in jazz dating back to the 1930’s where jazz legends, Tommy and Jimmy Dorsey, performed regularly with the famous Scranton Sirens Jazz Band.

 The Scranton Jazz Festival simply wants to carry on this rich tradition while becoming a recognized contributor to the world of jazz/blues and world beat music in its own right.
 Last year, the Scranton Jazz Festival celebrated its first decade.
 It is the hope and desire of everyone involved that the festival will continue for decades to come.
-This summer The Scranton Jazz Festival will celebrate its 12th year at the historic Radisson Lackawanna Station Hotel and various downtown Scranton venues.
+The Scranton Jazz Festival will celebrate its 17th year at various Downtown Scranton venues August 5-7, 2022.

 The historic Radisson Lackawanna Station Hotel in Downtown Scranton provides the Annual Jazz Festival with newly remodeled Hotel rooms, a covered outdoor amphi-theater, indoor facilities for the late night jazz crowd, as well as the finest food and drink.
 This beautiful historic building and amphi-theater provides the ideal location for a world-class event.